khofstadter/enhancingaudiodescription.com/_pages/4-team.md

 image:
 ---
 <!--
-- ask for hi-res image of Gavin and public website?
+- ask for hi-res from people
-- add new image for k
-- add project advisory panel in responsive grid
+- remove link from logo (panel) and add to text (as the image when lazy load is underlined - perhaps create an second lazy load in CSS?)
 -->